Questions about COVID-19 and pregnancy?

 Our Case Manager will address any issues you may have during your stay.

 Our Certified Lactation Consultant can help coordinate breastfeeding during your stay and after you return home.
+Breastfeeding is a wonderful way to help you baby transition from womb to world after delivery.
+This reinforces the bond between the two of you.

 As a Baby-Friendly Hospital, OSF Saint Anthony is dedicated to giving all mothers the information, confidence and skills necessary to successfully initiate and continue breastfeeding their babies or feeding formula safely and gives special recognition to hospitals that have done so.